Pronostic Quinté du Jour : Analyse et Conseils pour Vos Paris Hippiques !-- Powered by Hooligan Media -->

 Valerian, or Valeriana officinalis, is a plant native to Europe and Asia.
 For centuries, people have used the root to help treat sleep problems, anxiety, and depression.

 To date, there have only been a few high quality studies on the effects of valerian.
+The National Center for Complementary and Integrative Health (NCCIH) states that there is insufficient evidence to determine whether valerian can alleviate anxiety or depression.

 Studies suggest that valerian is generally safe.
 However, the NCCIH notes that there is no information on the long-term use or safety of valerian in the following groups: